longbridgeapp/longbridge-terminal/README.md

 An _experimental_ terminal-based app of [Longbridge](https://longportapp.com).

-We build this app to help our development of the cross-platform Rust library (named: Engine) of Longbridge.
+We build this app to help us in development of the cross-platform Rust core library (named: Engine) of Longbridge.

+This is also for making a fun, so we can watch the stock market data in the terminal.

 ## Features